Skip to main content

 Board of Trustees – Governing body of Brigham Young University–Hawaii composed of the First Presidency and other individuals as appointed by the First Presidency.

-President’s Council (PC) – Governing body, subject to the direction of the Board of Trustees, composed of the President (council chair), vice presidents, and the Assistant to the President, University Communications.
+President’s Council (PC) – Governing body, subject to the direction of the Board of Trustees, composed of the president (council chair), vice presidents, and the assistant to the president, University Communications.

-Faculty Advisory Council (FAC) – Advisory body composed of one representative from each faculty unit and the University Library.
+Faculty Advisory Council (FAC) – Advisory body composed of one representative from each faculty unit and the university library.
 Council members are elected by faculty members of their respective academic units.
 A member of the FAC is elected chair annually by council members.

-University Curriculum Council (UCC) – Governing body composed of representatives from each faculty unit, the Director of the Holokai Curriculum, and the AAVP over Curriculum and Assessment (council chair).
+University Curriculum Council (UCC) – Governing body composed of representatives from each faculty unit, the director of the holokai curriculum, and the AAVP over curriculum and assessment (council chair).

 3.2 Alterations to or elimination of existing academic policies, procedures, documents, and organization